AR banner

 100 Squadron had sent 15 aircraft on this operation, 2 returned early one with a technical failure another with navigation failure.
 3 aircraft returned with flak damage.
 In all the allies lost 33 aircraft this night.

-They were intercepted and shot down en-route to the target by Ofw.
-Karl-Heinz Scherfling, one of three by the German ace on this operation.
+ED988 was intercepted and shot down en-route to the target by Ofw.
+Karl-Heinz Scherfling.
 The aircraft crashed at 00:54 hrs.
-The Germans removed three of the crew bodies before the full bomb load exploded at around 03:50 hrs.
-6 Germans suffered various degrees of injuries from the explosion, none fatal.
+The Germans removed three (3) bodies of the crew before the full bomb load exploded at around 03:50 hrs.
+Six (6) Germans suffered various degrees of injuries from the explosion, none fatal.

-(1) Ofw.
-Scherfling OF 10./NJG1 was already an ace at this time with 14 claims.
-He was killed after 31 confirmed night kills when on the 20/21st July 1944 he crashed following an interception by a Mosquito NT113 from 169 Squadron flown by W/Cmd.
+Ofw.
+Scherfling from 10./NJG1 was already an ace at this time with 14 victories.
+He was killed after 31 confirmed night victories when on the 20th/21st July 1944 he crashed following an interception by a Mosquito NT113 from 169 Sqn flown by Wg Cdr.
 Bromley OBE.
-DFC. and Fl/Lt.
-Truscott DFC.
-Both of whom were also killed on the 6th September 1944 after their Mosquito VI PZ230 exploded in the air during a bomber support operation. (courtesy Kracker Archives)
+DFC. and Flt Lt.
+Truscott DFC, both of whom were KiA on the 6th September 1944 after their Mosquito VI PZ230 exploded in the air during a bomber support operation.

 Burial details: